Editor’s Blog – I’ve fallen in love with a foot!

 The class was full of famous names: Ema Yuasa, Lydia Bustinduy, Myrthe van Opstal, Anne Jung, Chloé Albaret, Brett Conway, Roger Van der Poel, Marne van Opstal, Bastien Zorzetto, Danielle Rowe, Sarah Reynolds many more.

 What struck me was the quality of the male dancers.
 Whilst we’re used to seeing hyper flexible, perfectly turned out female dancers, seeing male dancers stretch their legs to their ears and beyond, full centre splits, grand battement and développés matching the girls is simply spellbinding.
 Male dancers these days have set standards so high, they are just as flexible and graceful as their female counterparts.

-As the NDT1 class got started the incredible Portugese and Dutch dancer Roger Van der Poel took his place using the grande piano as his barre.
+As the NDT1 class got started the incredible Portuguese and Dutch dancer Roger Van der Poel took his place using the grande piano as his barre.
 He began class barefoot and I sat only inches from his amazing cou de pied.